kubernetes-sigs/scheduler-plugins/pkg/trimaran/README.md

 ## load-watcher as a library

 In this mode, the trimaran plugin embeds the  `load-watcher` as a library, which in turn accesses the configured metrics provider.
-In this case, we have three configuration parameters: `metricProviderType`, `metricProviderAddress` and `metricProviderToken`.
+In this case, we have three configuration parameters: `metricProvider.type`, `metricProvider.address` and `metricProvider.token`.

 ![load-watcher as a library](docs/load-watcher-library.png)

 The configuration parameters should be set as follows.

-- `metricProviderType`: the type of the metrics provider
+- `metricProvider.type`: the type of the metrics provider
   - `KubernetesMetricsServer` (default)
   - `Prometheus`
   - `SignalFx`
-- `metricProviderAddress`: the address of the metrics provider endpoint, if needed.
+- `metricProvider.address`: the address of the metrics provider endpoint, if needed.
 For the Kubernetes Metrics Server, this parameter may be ignored.
 For the Prometheus Server, an example setting is
   - `http://prometheus-k8s.monitoring.svc.cluster.local:9090`
-- `metricProviderToken`: set only if an authentication token is needed to access the metrics provider.
+- `metricProvider.token`: set only if an authentication token is needed to access the metrics provider.

 The selection of the `load-watcher` mode is based on the existence of a `watcherAddress` parameter.
 If it is set, then the `load-watcher` is in the 'as a service' mode, otherwise it is in the 'as a library' mode.